mkaziz/RepositoriesProject/README.md

 Additionally, to handle the messaging portion, you'll need to have a RabbitMQ server configured to run on your local machine with all default ports, etc

-Project was built and tested on Zorin OS 12 (based on Ubuntu 16.04).
+Project was built and tested on Zorin OS 12 (based on Ubuntu 16.04) with VS Code and OmniSharp.

 # Improvements
 * Handle taking in input parameters for loading repositories by organization name, as well as retrieving them by the same
 * Clean up Queuing Service
 * Factor out EF logic to a separate service and make it dependency injectable so that the GithubService is more unit testable
-* Figure out a way to make the HttpClient call that gets the Github repos is also not "newed" up and dependency injectable
+* Figure out a way to make it so that the HttpClient call that gets the Github repos is not "newed" up and is dependency injectable